by: Thomas Young

 Although it is no longer the major influencer of search rankings for Google, gaining inbound links to your website does help you get a higher position in search results and can generate qualified traffic that converts into a sales leads and sales for your company.

-- Include an inbound link strategy in your web marketing plan.
+- Include an inbound link strategy in your strategic digital marketing plan.

 - Task your marketing team to develop a list of the most popular websites visited by your target market.
 Reach out to these companies for a link exchange.